cmlohr/Video-Game-Database/README.md

-# NgVideoGameDb
+# Video Game Database

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+And a live demo is hosted on GCP: https://video-game-db-338915.uc.r.appspot.com/

 ## Development server

-Run `ng serve` for a dev server.
+To run on in your local environment `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding